Skip to main content

 Workspace API keys are scoped to a specific workspace and execute as your user account within that workspace.
 They're perfect for:

-• CI/CD pipelines - Automate bundle deployments and tool updates
+• CI/CD pipelines - Automate MCP server deployments and tool updates

-• Scripts and automation - Programmatically manage bundles and credentials
+• Scripts and automation - Programmatically manage MCP servers and credentials

 • Third-party integrations - Connect external tools to your MCPBundles workspace